 Anyone singing “The Very Thought of You”

 Billie Holiday sang it.
 Red Garland sang it.
-Rod Steward, Paul McCartney, and Frank Sinatra sang it.
+Rod Stewart, Paul McCartney, and Frank Sinatra sang it.
 Play any of them.
 Play all of them.
 The words in this jazz classic are timeless: “I see your face in every flower/Your eyes in stars above/ It’s just the thought of you/The very thought of you my love.”
 Take your cue from the words and take a step away from the ordinary with the one you love.

 Can’t get enough of our playlists?
 Leave a comment below and let us know what type of jazz you’re in the mood to hear.
 We might make you a list very soon.